puppetlabs/puppet-docs/source/puppet/4.8/env_isolation.md

 Whenever you deploy a new version of Puppet, overwrite previously generated metadata with `puppet generate types --environment <envname> --force`.

-### Implement environment isolation with r10k
+### Enable environment isolation with r10k

 To use environment isolation with open source Puppet and r10k, generate types for each environment every time r10k deploys new code.
+(Environment isolation is not supported with r10k in Puppet Enterprise.)

 To generate types with r10k, either: